-The news is spreading across the European media, about a future use of insects for human consumption and in agriculture.
+The news is spreading across the European media, about a future use of insects as feed in agriculture, as well as for human consumption.
 Population is steadily growing, and 9 billion people are expected to live on the earth in 2050.
 The increase in the use of resources for agriculture will result in an even greater pressure on the environment.
 FAO foresees scarcity of agricultural land, water, forest, fishery and further biodiversity loss.
 Bearing in mind the issue of climate change, this forces us to rethink the ways we eat and we produce our food.

 The reason behind this entomon-interest, is the contribution to food security and sustainable consumption, since insects are high in proteins, vitamins and amino acids proving to be an exceptional addition to the human diet.
 Entomophagy is the human use of insects as food: ants, cicadas, crickets, earthworms, grasshoppers, are all edible insects.
 The eggs, larvae and adults of certain species have been eaten by humans from prehistoric times to the present day.